-For the three and nine months ended September 30, 2022, the provision for income taxes was \$145 million and \$422 million, respectively.
-The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances, restructuring charges for which a majority has no tax benefit, and earnings in jurisdictions with tax rates higher than the U.S. In addition, since we are a partnership for U.S. federal tax purposes, any tax benefits associated with U.S. losses are recognized by our Members and not reflected in our tax expense.
+For the three and nine months ended September 30, 2022, the provision for income taxes was \$153 million and \$443 million, respectively.
+The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances, restructuring charges for which a majority has no tax benefit, and earnings in jurisdictions with tax rates higher than the U.S.

-For the three and nine months ended September 30, 2021, the provision for income taxes was \$189 million and \$422 million, respectively.
+For the three and nine months ended September 30, 2021, the provision for income taxes was \$193 million and \$406 million, respectively.
 The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances and changes in unrecognized tax benefits related to uncertain tax positions.

 NOTE 11.
-MEMBERS' EQUITY
+EQUITY

-COMMON UNITS
+COMMON STOCK